slamora/brackets-wiki/Extension-Repository-Server-API.md

 # Strawman APIs #

 These notes were to help think through the API requirements.
-They may or may not reflect the desired approach once implementation starts.
+They may or may not reflect the desired approach once implementation starts, and were written before the requirements above so they are certainly incomplete.

 The overall idea is a typical REST+JSON approach.